 While today’s workforce is starting to show a strong shift in the structure of the office and its culture, it is important to understand why, and also maintain what your true underlying desires are for your business.

 Emily explains that as the workforce becomes filled more and more by millennials, the values of work/life balance and company perks tend to increase, whereas baby boomers were mostly concerned about a paycheck.
 She warns though, not to get caught up in unlimited PTO, free snacks, and other “trendy” perks if that is not your style.

 What Millennials are looking for is work that has a purpose, along with the freedom to innovate and communicate, and the security of knowing the company values them as contributors to the bigger picture.

 If your business is not (and may never be) ready for casual Tuesdays, you don’t have to force it, but make sure that the office is happy by setting clear goals, and being open to communication.
 Your culture is not something that is permanent either, so if your ideas change, you can change your culture, just be sure to communicate it to the rest of the leadership team and the staff.

 Why it helps and when you need it

 Understanding the benefits that establishing a workplace culture can afford your business is crucial if you want to have a thriving business.
 As mentioned above, the baby boomers are retiring, and your company is now looking to attract a new generation of talent.
-While it is essential, as Emily states that this millennial line of workers doesn’t feel like they work 8 am to 5 pm go home and then do it all over again the next day, she also stresses that because there is so much time spent working, that working together is the key to culture.
+Emily states that this millennial line of workers doesn’t want to feel like they clock in at 8 am and out at 5 pm just to go home and then do it all over again the next day.
+She also stresses that because there is so much time spent working, that working together and for a shared purpose is the key to culture.

 While skills are no doubt necessary, and each position will require a different set, if you are building a team who all see various destinations, you’ll never get to where you want to go.
 Instead, hiring for your mission and culture creates a sense of camaraderie, where everyone is working for the same goal.